CoreDNS

 Service catalog

 edgecdnx-services.
 This module is responsible for building the SOA and NS records and also enriches metadata with customer specific information for better routing decitions down the line.
 All thes services are auto loaded via the k8s client, so it is not required to reload the Configuration when a new service is configured.
-This module enriches the metadata in the DNS lookup chain and passes down the service specs to the routing decision.

-Example CRDs:
+Example Service:

 ---